Benedetta Glionna: Club career

 Glionna returned to regular Serie A action during her season-long stay at Verona, but her 5 goals in 16 league games wasn't enough to force a return to the Juventus first eleven by the summer of 2020.
 As a result, Glionna was sent out on another season-long loan to Empoli for the 2020-21 Serie A season, where she would link up with former Juventus Primavera coach Alessandro Spugna who himself was appointed the new Empoli women's senior coach for the season.
 However, Glionna's long-term strike partner Sofia Cantore was sent out on loan to Florentia, marking the end of a seven-year partnership between Glionna and Cantore that lasted across three different clubs.

 Under Spugna's tutelage at Empoli, Glionna's form flourished as she scored 10 league goals in 18 Serie A games and 15 goals in 21 appearances in all competitions for underdogs Empoli during 2020–21, ranking her statistically as one of the Top 10 attacking players in Italian football on the women's side of the game that season.
 Glionna's goalscoring grabbed the headlines on 31 January 2021, when the Italian forward scored a hat-trick (all from three direct free-kicks) against her parent-club Juventus in the first leg of a 5-4 Coppa Italia quarter-final loss for Empoli.
 Despite Empoli enjoying success in all competitions against the odds, coach Alessandro Spugna was fired before the end of the league campaign and it was heavily rumoured Empoli's decision was fueled by Spugna accepting a deal to take over as Roma head coach for the next season.
 Spugna was eventually announced as the Roma coach on 2 June 2021 and Benedetta Glionna followed him, sealing her permanent transfer to Roma the following month.

+On 5 July 2021, she signed a contract with Roma until the summer of 2024.